TeamDev-IP/JxBrowser-Gradle-Plugin/README.md

     // The JxBrowser version.
 A mandatory field. version = "7.35.1"

     // The location of JxBrowser repository to use.
-It's either the US or Europe.
+It's either North America or Europe.
-    // By default, it's the US.
+    // By default, it's North America.
-    repository = Repository.US
+    repository = Repository.NORTH_AMERICA

     // Alternatively, it may point to a custom repo via its URL, as follows:
     // repository = "https://my.custom.repository"